openhab/openhab-addons/addons/binding/org.openhab.binding.nest/README.md

 ## Discovery

-The binding will discover all Nest Things from your account when you add and configure a "Nest Product Account" Thing.
+The binding will discover all Nest Things from your account when you add and configure a "Nest Account" Thing.
 See the Authorization paragraph above for details on how to obtain the Product ID, Product Secret and Pincode configuration parameters.

 Once the binding has successfully authorized with the Nest API, it obtains an Access Token using the Pincode.
 The configured Pincode is cleared because it can only be used once.
-The obtained Access Token is saved as an advanced configuration parameter of the "Nest Product Account".
+The obtained Access Token is saved as an advanced configuration parameter of the "Nest Account".

 You can reuse an Access Token for authorization but not the Pincode.
 A new Pincode can again be generated via the "Authorization URL" (see Authorization paragraph).